Grandal rips walk-off to lift White Sox over Royals | Sports-Games

 Alex Gordon went 3-for-5 for the Royals, who stranded 11 runners and lost for the eighth time in 11 games.
 Soler and Franco had two hits apiece.
 In his second outing since returning from the injured list with inflammation in his right (pitching) shoulder, White Sox starter Reynaldo Lopez spaced two runs and six hits in four innings with two walks and four strikeouts.

 Lopez yielded a solo home run to Whit Merrifield leading off the third and an RBI single off the bat of Ryan O'Hearn three batters later.
-Royals left-hander Danny Duffy scattered three runs on seven hits in 5 2/3 innings.
+Royals left-hander Danny Duffy scattered four runs (three earned) on seven hits in 5 2/3 innings.
 Duffy walked one and struck out six.

 White Sox rookie reliever Matt Foster surrendered the first runs of his career on Soler's homer after logging 14 2/3 scoreless innings. --Field Level Media